-If a child is suspected of having a communicable disease (for example: measles, mumps, gastroenteritis, impetigo, conjunctivitis, roseola, etc...) the child must not be at the centre.
+If a child is suspected of having a communicable disease (for example: norovirus, measles, mumps, gastroenteritis, impetigo, conjunctivitis, roseola, etc...) the child must not be at the centre.
 The child will be able to return to the centre with consent from a physician stating the child is no longer contagious, or at the discretion of the Centre Director.
-A child with chicken pox however may attend, if he/she is feeling well enough to cope with the program
+A child with chicken pox however may attend, if they are feeling well enough to cope with the program

-When a child has been exposed to or suffering from a communicable disease the parents of all children participating in the centre will be advised.
+When a child has been exposed to, or suffering from, a communicable disease the parents of all children participating in the centre will be advised.
 The Director will post a notice indicating the name of the disease, general symptoms, length of communicability and incubation.

-Staff will be instructed to monitor all children at the centre during incubation period for any signs of the disease.
-Should staff suspect your child may have a contagious condition, he/she will be isolated and you will be contacted.
-If we cannot contact a parent we will contact your designated emergency person.
+Staff will be instructed to monitor all children at the centre during the incubation period for any signs of the disease.
+Should staff suspect your child may have a contagious condition, they will be isolated, and the parent/ guardian will be contacted.
+If we cannot contact a parent, we will contact your designated emergency person.

 If a child is ill or in case of an emergency, we will call an ambulance.
-The illness will be noted in the child's file, and forms entitled "Report of Communicable Disease" will be submitted to Sudbury & Distract health Unit monthly as per Public Health Act regulations.
+The illness will be noted in the child's file, and forms entitled "Report of Communicable Disease" will be submitted to Public Health District Sudbury monthly as per Public Health Act regulations.